write-you-a-scheme-v2/scheme/docs/01_introduction.md

 ```Haskell
 ((lambda (x) (+ x 100)) 42)
 ```
 To handle lexical scoping, the lambda function must enclose the environment present at the time the function is created.
 Conceptually, the easiest way is to just bring the environment along with the function.
-For an implemention, the data constructor `Fun` accepts  `EnvCtx`, which is lexical environment, as well as `IFunc`, which is its a Haskell function.
+For an implementation, the data constructor `Fun` accepts  `EnvCtx`, which is lexical environment, as well as `IFunc`, which is its a Haskell function.
 You'll notice it takes its arguments as a list of `LispVal`, then returns an object of type `Eval LispVal`.
 For more on `Eval`, read the next section.
 There's also a `deriving (Typeable)`, which is needed for error handling, more on that later!

 ## Evaluation Monad